Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 **Summary health information** means information, that may be individually identifiable health information, and:

 1. That summarizes the claims history, claims expenses, or type of claims experienced by individuals for whom a plan sponsor has provided health benefits under a group health plan; and

-(A) Not use or further disclose the information other than as permitted or required by the contract or as required by law;
+- (A) Not use or further disclose the information other than as permitted or required by the contract or as required by law;

-(B) Use appropriate safeguards and comply, where applicable, with subpart C of this part with respect to electronic protected health information, to prevent use or disclosure of the information other than as provided for by its contract;
+- (B) Use appropriate safeguards and comply, where applicable, with subpart C of this part with respect to electronic protected health information, to prevent use or disclosure of the information other than as provided for by its contract;

-(C) Report to the covered entity any use or disclosure of the information not provided for by its contract of which it becomes aware, including breaches of unsecured protected health information as required by § 164.410;
+- (C) Report to the covered entity any use or disclosure of the information not provided for by its contract of which it becomes aware, including breaches of unsecured protected health information as required by § 164.410;

-(D) In accordance with § 164.502(e)(1)(ii), ensure that any subcontractors that create, receive, maintain, or transmit protected health information on behalf of the business associate agree to the same restrictions and conditions that apply to the business associate with respect to such information;
+- (D) In accordance with § 164.502(e)(1)(ii), ensure that any subcontractors that create, receive, maintain, or transmit protected health information on behalf of the business associate agree to the same restrictions and conditions that apply to the business associate with respect to such information;

-(E) Make available protected health information in accordance with § 164.524;

-(F) Make available protected health information for amendment and incorporate any amendments to protected health information in accordance with § 164.526;

-(G) Make available the information required to provide an accounting of disclosures in accordance with § 164.528;

-(H) To the extent the business associate is to carry out a covered entity's obligation under this subpart, comply with the requirements of this subpart that apply to the covered entity in the performance of such obligation.
+2. From which the information described at § 164.514(b)(2)(i) has been deleted, except that the geographic information described in § 164.514(b)(2)(i)(B) need only be aggregated to the level of a five digit zip code.

 ### (b)-(d) [Reserved]

 ### (e)(1) Standard: Business associate contracts.
 (i) The contract or other arrangement required by § 164.502(e)(2) must meet the requirements of paragraph (e)(2), (e)(3), or (e)(5) of this section, as applicable.

+(A) The contract may permit the business associate to use and disclose protected health information for the proper management and administration of the business associate, as provided in paragraph (e)(2).

 (ii) A covered entity is not in compliance with the standards in § 164.502(e) and this paragraph, if the covered entity knew of a pattern of activity or practice of the business associate that constituted a material breach or violation of the business associate's obligation under the contract or other arrangement, unless the covered entity took reasonable steps to cure the breach or end the violation, as applicable, and, if such steps were unsuccessful, terminated the contract or arrangement, if feasible.

+(B) The contract may permit the business associate to provide data aggregation services relating to the health care operations of the covered entity.

+(ii) Provide that the business associate will:
+- (E) Make available protected health information in accordance with § 164.524;
+- (F) Make available protected health information for amendment and incorporate any amendments to protected health information in accordance with § 164.526;
+- (G) Make available the information required to provide an accounting of disclosures in accordance with § 164.528;
+- (H) To the extent the business associate is to carry out a covered entity's obligation under this subpart, comply with the requirements of this subpart that apply to the covered entity in the performance of such obligation.

 ---